Information for Authors

 Preparation of Figures and Tables

 Figures must be submitted in the best possible quality and should allow for editing during the typesetting phase.
 Figures should be set within the document at their most appropriate location and not collected at the end of the document.
 Figure titles must be provided as text, must be separate from the figure object itself, and should immediately follow the figure.
 For figures produced using MS Excel, the "Chart Title" box should be empty.
 The use of "Gridlines" should be avoided.
+Lines and fonts for figure labels and axes’ labels should be sufficiently large to retain clarity when published in print at a standard 40x40mm size.
 The use of a figure border and grey or coloured background areas should be avoided.

 All figures submitted to the journal in colour will be published in colour online at no cost (unless the author specifically requests that their figures be in black and white online).
 Authors may choose to also publish their figures in colour in the print journal for £350 per figure: you will be asked to approve this cost in an e-mail after your article is accepted for publication.
 Colour figures must have a resolution of at least 300 dots per inch at their final size.
 Authors, who opt to publish black and white in print, should submit just one figure legend that works for both colour and grayscale.
 You will be issued an invoice at the time of publication.